The British High Commission Bridgetown maintains and develops relations between the UK and Barbados.

-The British High Commission in Barbados is responsible for UK government relations with Barbados and the countries of the Eastern Caribbean: Antigua and Barbuda, Dominica, Grenada, St Kitts and Nevis, St Lucia & St Vincent and the Grenadines.
+The British High Commission in Bridgetown provides services to British nationals living in and visiting and the countries of the Eastern Caribbean: Antigua and Barbuda, Dominica, Grenada, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines.

 Notarial and documentary services